 Incorporating the right kitchen island ideas into your planned design can not only provide extra seating and storage space, but can also house a sink and key appliances, while creating a focal point for friends and family to gather around.

 It is important to get crucial things like the size and the positioning of it right – no one wants to end up with an island that overwhelms the room or is awkward to get around.
 There are also other kitchen ideas to consider, like the countertops and the space needed for optimum use.

 But where do you start?
 We spoke to kitchen experts to find out how to achieve the perfect island.

 Think about how you will use your kitchen island

 A kitchen island can often enhance a kitchen, providing extra storage space, and additional seating and entertaining areas with clever use of kitchen island seating ideas.
 However, it is important to be sure that it meets the needs of the people who will use it.

 'You prep one side; you cook the other.
 It’s a simple but brilliant layout choice.
-The best islands create a true "working side" of the kitchen countered with a "social side", perhaps incorporating breakfast bar ideas to provide seating for the breakfast rush hour or guests catching up before dinner.'
+The best islands create a true "working side" of the kitchen countered with a "social side", perhaps incorporating breakfast bar ideas to provide seating for the breakfast rush hour, or an area for guests to catch up before dinner.'